Home

 Mellotrons used:

-Architecture & Morality's the album that laid bare the duo's Joan of Arc fixation, with two songs named after her (thank God for subtitles, eh?!), both of which, startlingly, were UK hit singles.
+Architecture & Morality's the album that laid bare the duo's Joan of Arc fixation, two songs named after her (thank God for subtitles, eh?!), both of which, startlingly, were UK hit singles.
 Its drum machine/synth sound is sadly dated these days, though there's all sorts of interesting keyboards in there to spice things up a bit; Farfisa, anyone?
 (Or is it a Vox?).
 The most memorable tracks tend to be the singles, with Souvenir featuring a nagging/irritating (delete according to taste) synth hook, making it their biggest UK hit.
 I can only definitely hear Mellotron on three tracks, which isn't to say it isn't hidden away elsewhere, too.
-The lengthy Sealand has 'Tron cellos, while the excellent Joan Of Arc (Maid Of Orleans) (the single was titled Maid Of Orleans (The Waltz Joan Of Arc), presumably to distinguish it from the other track, released three months earlier) has not only female voices (?), but a highly distinctive high string melody, making it one of the most 'Tron-heavy singles ever, I reckon.
-To finish things off, the title track opens with mixed choir chords which reiterate throughout the song.
-It's possible there are other bits that I'm missing; I don't know what produces the high female voice in The Beginning And The End (a high female voice, perhaps?), but it may well be the MkI Emulator they were using at the time.
+The lengthy Sealand has Mellotron cellos, while the excellent Joan Of Arc (Maid Of Orleans) (the single was titled Maid Of Orleans (The Waltz Joan Of Arc), presumably to distinguish it from the other track, released three months earlier) has not only female voices (?), but a highly distinctive high string melody, making it one of the most Mellotron-heavy singles ever, I reckon.
+To finish things off, the title track opens with mixed choir chords, reiterating throughout.
+It's possible I'm missing other bits; I don't know what produces the high female voice in The Beginning And The End (a high female voice, perhaps?), but it may well be the MkI Emulator they were using at the time.

 Both Joan of Arc singles features Mellotron on their flips, Joan Of Arc having an early version of Romance Of The Telescope, complete with choirs, while Maid Of Orleans is backed with Navigation (which has also lent its title to a recent-ish compilation of b-sides), with some very upfront strings.
 In 2003, Virgin finally released an expanded version of the album, containing various b-sides and the like, both tracks included, also available on the aforementioned Navigation.

 Anyway, Architecture & Morality is more straightforward and Dazzle Ships is more experimental, although the band's synth-pop beginnings lie at the core of both albums, so whether or not you'll like them is largely down to how you feel about this.
-They do provide an unusual opportunity to hear the Mellotron alongside various early-'80s machines, with the results being surprisingly good, as the 'Tron mixes pretty badly with later, digital synths.
+They do provide an unusual opportunity to hear the Mellotron alongside various early-'80s machines, the results being surprisingly good, as the Mellotron mixes pretty badly with later, digital synths.
 Anyway, cautiously recommended.
-Incidentally, despite covering their brief Mellotronic period, 2000's Peel Sessions 1979-1983 appears to be 'Tron-free, although, in fairness, it contains none of their studio 'Tron tracks, or, for that matter, anything from the original Architecture LP at all.
-Also incidentally, I met Andy Richards (ex-Strawbs) recently, who co-produced 1991's McCluskey-only Sugar Tax, who said that they'd "Hired a Mellotron in, but couldn't get it to work".
+Incidentally, despite covering their brief Mellotronic period, 2000's Peel Sessions 1979-1983 appears to be Mellotron-free, although, in fairness, it contains none of their studio Mellotron tracks, or, for that matter, anything from the original Architecture LP at all.
+Also incidentally, I met Andy Richards (ex-Strawbs) recently, who co-produced 1991's McCluskey-only Sugar Tax, who said that they'd, "Hired a Mellotron in, but couldn't get it to work".

 interviews